Pete Ate P.E.I.

 Point Prim Chowder House

-Our last stop in P.E.I., before catching the ferry to Nova Scotia, was at the renowned Point Prim Chowder House.
+Our last stop in Prince Edward Island, before catching the ferry to Nova Scotia, was at the renowned Point Prim Chowder House, a local’s favourite PEI restaurant.
 We almost ran out of time to visit but were so glad we didn’t.
-Not only did it give us the best restaurant view in all of the province, but we were both equally elated in our seafood/non-seafood wares.
-Pete enjoyed a lobster roll (no surprise), while I devoured a pulled pork grilled cheese and a golden beet salad.
+Not only did it give us the best restaurant view in all of the province, but we were both equally elated in our seafood/non-seafood dishes.

 But really, THIS view.
 The best part.